Financial Aid Programs

 MSJC offers several financial aid programs to assist students with paying for college, each highlighting specific eligibility requirements.
 Grants are awarded based on financial need and come from either the federal government, State of California or California Student Aid Commission.
 Please read the information provided below and contact the Financial Aid Office with general questions about available programs.

 Federal Financial Aid Programs

 Federal Pell Grants are available to students who have not yet earned a baccalaureate or professional degree and who demonstrate financial need.
-Your exact award amount will vary based on your needs, the cost of attendance and if you are a full or part-time student.
+Your exact award amount will vary based on your needs, the cost of attendance, and if you are a full or part-time student.
 Your specific award will be prorated if you are enrolled in less than 12 units per semester.

-Federal Work Study Program (FWS)
+Eligibility for Federal Work Study Student Employment

 State Financial Aid Programs

 The California College Promise Grant (CCPG) is an enrollment fee waiver for California residents or those eligible for AB540 who meet income criteria.
 Unlike other aid programs, CCPG is not a cash award.
 To be considered, students must submit their FAFSA/CADAA applications before each summer semester.
 If eligible, CCPG covers tuition for fall, spring and summer terms.

 The primary application for CCPG is the 2023-24 FAFSA or 2023-24 CADAA.